RandomAPI/Randomuser.me-old-source/README.md

 ### What if I want to add a new nationality?
 Go ahead!
 We will gladly accept new regions if they follow the guidelines above.
-Just place your files in a new directory with the appropriate 2 letter ISO Country Code (http://countrycode.org).
+Just place your files in a new directory in the `nats` folder with the appropriate 2 letter ISO Country Code (http://countrycode.org).
+Follow the format of the US folder for reference.
-And don't worry abut the version number...we'll handle that stuff.

-### So how do I contribute?
-Send us a pull request with the lists that are unique to the nationality.
-Things like first/last names, city names, and street names would be considered unique while usernames and generated passwords would be considered something common that is shared between all of the nationalities.
+### How to contact us

-If you have any questions, feel free to ask us on our Twitter page [@randomapi](https://twitter.com/randomapi) or send us an email: support [at] randomapi.com
+If you have any questions, feel free to ask us on our Twitter page [@randomapi](https://twitter.com/randomapi).